 This can be great news for a spacious and welcoming entertainment area, but you’re going to want to reassess your space and how you use it to make that happen.
 For example, moving your office to one of those free upstairs bedrooms and knocking through that office wall into the dining room could create a significantly larger space in which to welcome guests.
 Turning that finally empty under stairs cupboard into a cloakroom could also ensure the warmest welcome.
-And, all it takes is a little creative vision and the ability to recognize all of the potentials that your empty nest has to offer.
+And, all it takes is a little creative vision and the ability to recognize all of the potentials that your

 # 2 – Open it up

 This is also the ideal time to consider renovation ideas like open plan living which, while not unfriendly for families, you may have avoided for your sanity.
 After all, as great as it could be to see the whole family at any given time, you needed your privacy, and so did they.
 Now, though, knocking through your downstairs to create an open plan entertainment space could be a fantastic way to fill your home all over again.

 Islands and breakfast bars can work great to still provide some kind of break in a space like this, but the ability to interact with and see guests while you cook can be invaluable.
 Equally, the sheer luxury of space that this would provide means that you can get guests on the dancefloor, or playing a game or two of Twister (some things never change), to keep everyone laughing and always coming back for more.